jeanleecole/archive/pages/Projects/metzerott_formatted.md

 The truth was that Susan, who had never possessed Sally's vigor, either of mind or body, had been worn out by the bitterness of the struggle for existence, and had no strength to rally now that the worst of the battle was over.
 Dr. Richards had prescribed tonics&mdash;and paid for them himself&mdash;and had shaken his head gravely when he had left her.

-"A total change of air, scene, and idea," he said privately to Karl Metzerott, "might possibly put new life into her; <p class="pagenum">Begin page 128</p> but I doubt if she have sufficient elasticity of mind or body to make such a change possible.
+"A total change of air, scene, and idea," he said privately to Karl Metzerott, "might possibly put new life into her; <hr><p class="pagenum">Page 128</p> but I doubt if she have sufficient elasticity of mind or body to make such a change possible.
 Set her down in the middle of Paris or London, and she would mentally carry Grind and Crushem and her sewing-machine along with her.
 She can't shake them off as her sister has done."

 "Not till she moves to the graveyard," said Karl grimly; "that's the only change possible for her, I suppose."